shenqixiaojiang/APE-GAN/README.md

 saved in the form of picture, since discretizing the values from a real-numbered value to one of the 256 points seriously degrades the quality.
-Then it should be saved and loaded as float32.
+Then it should be saved and loaded as float32 when training and test.
 In addition, for each pixel, the value is in the range of [0,1].

 ## Results
-### mnist
+### Mnist
 Adversarial example:

 ![result1](assets/mnist_adv.png)